innolitics/rdm/rdm/base/software_plan.md

 **Verified By:** Project lead

 **Verification:** Ensure software requirements:
 {% if not system.is_software_only_device %}
 - implement system requirements and are labeled with system requirement ids
-- implement risk controls and are labeled with risk control ids{% endif %}
+- implement risk controls and are labeled with risk control ids
+{%- endif %}
 - don't contradict each other
 - have unambiguous descriptions
 - are stated in terms that permit establishment of test criteria and performance of tests to determine whether the test criteria have been met{% if system.auditor_notes %} [5.2.6]{% endif %}.
 {% if system.safety_class != 'A' %}
 ## Architectural Design Activity